hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 ### 5. List all of the environment variables for the bash shell.

-- step 1: Write " man bahsh " in the terminal.
+- step 1: Write _man bahsh_ in the terminal.

 - step 2: serch for the envroiment variables.